2006 Website News

 While I am on the subject of the Dallas conference, I think it would be appropriate to mention that the article I presented in my November 2005 update covered only certain aspects of the event.
 I basically limited my reporting to a general overview of the conference and the papers that were presented.
 However, a number of articles by other conference attendees were published elsewhere, both in print and on the Internet, that provided different perspectives on the event.
 Three such reports are included today in the BSTS Newsletter No. 62, and I am also including links to two Internet articles.

 The first article is by Dan Porter, who sponsored a Hospitality Suite at the conference hotel that provided attendees with a place to gather and spend some time together in personal discussions.
 The article is found on Dan's website and is titled "An Enchilada Comes To Mind: Dallas Shroud of Turin Conference 2005."
+(No longer available)

 The second article is a Report on Dallas by well known archaeologist and Shroud scholar, Bill Meacham and is located on his personal website.
 I should caution viewers that both articles are quite frank and both authors are quite explicit in voicing their opinions, but they do provide important insights into how the event was perceived by many of the attendees.

 Posted January 21, 2006